 The second, smaller jasper piece was unearthed in the 1960s in excavations carried out by Helge and Anne Stine Ingstad, who discovered L'Anse aux Meadows.
 Different tests run on this piece suggested in 1999 that it also came from the Notre Dame Bay area.
 At the time Smith couldn't prove it was used as a fire starter, but now believes it likely is.

-Ever since the discovery of L'Anse aux Meadows nearly 50 years ago, archaeologists and historians have been trying to uncover the story of Norse exploration in the New World.
+Exploring the New World Ever since the discovery of L'Anse aux Meadows nearly 50 years ago, archaeologists and historians have been trying to uncover the story of Norse exploration in the New World.